lsp199308/suppository/README.md

 pre-requisites:
 * must be able to use a text-editor (at very least) to make alterations to deploy other forks.
-* maybe be on linux, not that I care if you aren't.
+* be on a freeBSD based system and using jail functionality.
+* have python3 installed in the jail

 ---
 credits: me (@borntohonk)